OmarAshor/Diabetes-Prediction/README.md

-Diabetes Prediction Model
+# Diabetes Prediction using Support Vector Machine (SVM)
-This repository contains code for building a machine learning model to predict diabetes based on various health parameters.
-The model is trained on the diabetes.csv dataset.

-Dataset
-The dataset used for this project is diabetes.csv, which contains information about several health parameters for individuals, including their diabetes status.

-Requirements
-Python 3
-Libraries: numpy, pandas, scikit-learn
-Usage
-Clone this repository to your local machine.
+## Overview
+This Python script utilizes Support Vector Machine (SVM) algorithm to predict diabetes based on certain medical attributes.
+The dataset used in this script contains information about patients, including features like glucose level, blood pressure, insulin level, age, etc.

+## Instructions
-Ensure you have the required libraries installed.
+1. **Installation**: Make sure you have Python installed on your system.
+You can install the required libraries using pip:
-Run the Python script diabetes_prediction.py.
+    ```
+    pip install numpy pandas scikit-learn
+    ```
+2. **Dataset**: The dataset used in this script is stored in a CSV file named `diabetes.csv`.
+Make sure this file is located in the same directory as the script or specify the correct file path.

-The script will load the dataset, preprocess it, train a Support Vector Machine (SVM) model, and evaluate its performance.
+3. **Code Execution**: Run the script in a Python environment.
+It will load the dataset, preprocess the data, train an SVM model, and then predict whether a person is diabetic or not based on the input data.

-Finally, the script will provide predictions for a sample input.
-Code Structure
+4. **Output**: The script will output the accuracy scores for both the training and test datasets.
+Additionally, it will make a prediction based on the input data provided at the end of the script.

+## Dependencies
+- Python 3.x
+- NumPy
+- Pandas
+- scikit-learn

+## Usage
+- `diabetes.csv`: Dataset containing medical information of patients.
-diabetes_prediction.py: Main Python script containing the code for data loading, preprocessing, model training, evaluation, and prediction. diabetes.csv: Dataset file containing the health parameters and diabetes status.
+- `diabetes_head_tail.ipynb`: Jupyter Notebook containing the code for data loading, preprocessing, model training, and prediction.
-README.md: This file providing an overview of the project and instructions for usage.
+- `README.md`: This file providing information about the project.
-Running the Code
-To run the code, execute the following command in your terminal:

-bash
-Copy code
-python diabetes_prediction.py
-Model Evaluation
-The model's accuracy is evaluated using both training and test datasets.
-The accuracy scores are printed to the console.

-Prediction
-The script provides an example of how to make predictions using the trained model.
-You can modify the input parameters to make predictions for different individuals.
+## Contributors
+- [Your Name]

+Feel free to contribute to the project by improving the code, providing suggestions, or adding new features.